 - Submit a copy of current registered nurse license.
 Must be licensed in the state in which practicum experiences will occur.

 - Submit a resume that includes prior education and work experience.
-Required- one year clinical experience; Labor and Delivery or Women’s Health suggested.
+One year of clinical experience is required; experience in labor and delivery nursing or women's health suggested.

 - After admission into the program students will be required to submit:

 - Documentation of a 2-step Mantoux and a current negative Mantoux/chest X-ray.

 Students who have not achieved the minimum GPA, grade standards, or other assessment criteria may still apply to be considered for provisional acceptance.
 See Admission Categories.

 The required program for the M.S. in Nurse-Midwifery comprises a 57 semester credit sequence of courses.

 |NURS 614||Nurse-Midwifery I: Sexual and Reproductive Health for Advanced Practice Nurses *||4|